Coronavirus: Italy orders mass closures after COVID-19 cases quadruple | DW | 21.02.2020

 All cases were located in the Lombardy region where a 38-year-old man fell ill with the virus after meeting someone who returned from China in late January.
 Five doctors and nurses and several patients were infected at the hospital in Codogno where he was treated.

-Three other people, who all visited the same cafe in another town in the Lombardy region also tested positive for the virus.
+Three other people, who all visited the same cafe in the Lombardy region, also tested positive for the virus.

 Hundreds of people have been put in isolation and are being tested for the virus, said health officials.
 Over 150 co-workers of the 38-year-old as well 70 medical staff at Codogna hospital are among those being tested.